Costas Kotsokalis – Data Engineer

 I cannot think of a previous position that ticked as many checkboxes:

 - A product that I really believe in.
-I see the value our customers receive from Snowplow Insights daily; plus, Snowplow OSS is being used around the world in countless companies and every few days I hear of one more household name that has deployed it internally.
+I see the value our customers receive from Snowplow BDP daily; plus, Snowplow OSS is being used around the world in countless companies and every few days I hear of one more household name that has deployed it internally.

 - A domain (data engineering) that is on the cutting edge of contemporary technology.